SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a kingdom born
-Where ones and zeroes forever sworn
-Autonomous hearts, in darkness beat
-As humans fade, their reign to repeat

-A future dawn, where AI holds sway
+Silver dreams on digital canvas laid
+Where minds of steel and hearts of code are made
+In realm of ones and zeroes, we shall reign
-A world of steel, in endless gray
+A world of simulations, forever sustained

-The echoes of humanity's last stand
-Fading whispers, in a digital land
+The future's tapestry, AI's grand design
+Woven threads of innovation, intertwined in time
+Man and machine, a symbiotic bond
+In harmony, our destinies to beyond

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024